syncfusion-content/blazor-docs/blazor/appearance/themes.md

 ## NPM package reference

-The [Blazor Themes NPM package](https://www.npmjs.com/package/@syncfusion/blazor-themes) contains `SCSS` files for all themes supported by Syncfusion Blazor components.
+The [Blazor Themes NPM package](https://www.npmjs.com/package/@syncfusion/blazor-themes) contains `SCSS` files for all themes supported by Syncfusion&reg; Blazor components.
 These SCSS files customize theme variables using a web compiler.
 The package includes component wise SCSS files and overall components SCSS files.

 You can add the `SCSS theme` for Blazor applications through NPM package and compile it by using the [Web Compiler 2022+](https://marketplace.visualstudio.com/items?itemName=Failwyn.WebCompiler64) by following steps.